GoogleChrome/web.dev/src/site/content/en/blog/economic-times-cwv/index.md

 layout: post-old
 title: How The Economic Times passed Core Web Vitals thresholds and achieved an overall 43% better bounce rate
 subhead: |
-  Optimizing Core Web Vitals on The Economic Times website significantly improved the user experience and substantially reduced bounce rate across the the entire website.
+  Optimizing Core Web Vitals on The Economic Times website significantly improved the user experience and substantially reduced bounce rate across the entire website.
 description: |
-  Optimizing Core Web Vitals on The Economic Times website significantly improved the user experience and substantially reduced bounce rate across the the entire website.
+  Optimizing Core Web Vitals on The Economic Times website significantly improved the user experience and substantially reduced bounce rate across the entire website.
 authors:
   - anshusharma
   - sumitgugnani